Frequently Asked Questions

 You'll need to submit official high school and college transcripts, as well as official SAT or ACT test scores.
-Personal essays, teacher recommendations, etc. are not required but will be accepted and reviewed if you choose to submit them.
+Personal essay and teacher recommendations are not required but will be accepted and reviewed if you choose to submit them.

 Question 15: Can I fax my transcripts?

 Question 16: How much is the application fee?

 Question 17: How can I find out the status of my application?